anhhd/analyticsbicc.github.io/case-studies/ibd-basket-analysis.md

 ## Challenge

-  As part of its overall digitalization efforts, VPBank is focused on migrating more and more customers from traditional channels to digital channels for transactions and even acquisition.
+  As part of its overall digitalization efforts, VPBank is focusing on migrating more and more customers from traditional channels to digital channels for transactions and even acquisitions.
-  This will result in an enhanced customer experience as well as lower operational cost for the bank.
-However, with only 11% of customers registered for internet banking channel, the task is going to be mammoth.
+  This will result in an enhanced customer experience as well as a lower operational cost for the bank.
+  However, with only 11% of customers registered for an Internet Banking account, the task is going to be mammoth.
   The challenge is to identify the most suitable customers for migration who can be targeted first.

 ## Methodology

-  In order to find the potential customers for cross selling i2b, BICC analyzed the product holding data of all customers who hold at least one retail or SME product.
+  In order to find potential customers for cross-selling internet banking, BICC analyzed the product holding data of all customers who hold at least one retail or SME product.
-  To identify the potential customers, BICC then used **basket analysis** which is a mathematical model to explore behavior of customers and is based on the theory that if a customer buys a certain group of items, he/she is likely to buy another group of items.
+  To identify the potential customers,
+  BICC then used **basket analysis**, which is a mathematical model used to explore behavior of customers and is based on the theory that if a customer buys a certain group of items, he/she is likely to buy another group of items.

 ## Results and Recommendations

-The basket analysis revealed most **potential scenarios** of customer product holding which will lead to a customer buying internet banking product.
+The basket analysis revealed the most potential scenarios of customer product holding which would lead to a customer buying the Internet Banking product.
-Based on these scenarios, BICC recommended to target **more than 30K and almost 4K customers** from retail and SME respectively.
+Based on these scenarios,
+BICC recommended to target **more than 30K** and **almost 4K customers** from Retail and SME division respectively.
-In addition to this, BICC also recommended the product teams to create **product bundles** for **future acquisition** based on these scenarios.
+In addition to this, BICC also recommended the product teams to create product bundles for future acquisition based on these scenarios.

 ## Implementation and Business Impact